matu3ba/chepa/README.md

 ## use cases
 - use case 1: check for ASCII control characters
-- use case 2: check for bad practice file- and foldernames
+- use case 2: check for bad practice file- and directory names
 - use case 3: check for `POSIX portable file name character set` and POSIX path length (will be split later)
 - use case 4: check for a sane UTF8 subset without empty spaces